 Click here for more information on our new Certified Private Wealth Advisor®Certification.

 Matt holds a Bachelor of Business Administration – Finance degree from Texas A&M, class of ’07.
-He obtained the CERTIFIED FINANCIAL PLANNER™ Certification in 2011 and a Masters of Science in Personal Financial Planning in 2016.
+He obtained the CERTIFIED FINANCIAL PLANNER™ certification in 2011, a Masters of Science in Personal Financial Planning in 2016, and the Certified Private Wealth Advisor® designation in 2017.
 Matt began his career with A.G.
 Edwards in 2007 and joined Baird in 2013.